d-bl/GroundForge/Reversed-engineering-of-patterns.md

 Each symbol has six free snapping points, two of them should be connected with other objects.
 Copy-paste these objects to assemble a pattern without changing the length or directions of lines connecting the symbols.
 It might need some out-of-the-box thinking: the Binche snow flake example below has horizontal connections and the vertical connection is reduced to a shared stitch.
 Stretching the shared stitch into a kind of plait (`ctcttctc`) reveals traditional connections in the thread diagram.

 The final step is figuring out the tiling and read the matrix from the symbols within one tile.
-Note that empty spots require a dash as show on [choose stitches](Choose-Stitches) as it would get confusing with this example.
+Note that empty spots require a dash as show on [choose stitches](Choose-Stitches), it would get confusing with this example.

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/matrix-example.png)